volumio/volumio-plugins/plugins/audio_interface/volsimpleequal/readme.md

 ## Requirement

- A working well configured volumio > 2.041
+ A working well configured volumio > 3.015 + alsa pipeline

 ## How to install ?